24 (TV series): Overview

 Redemption, set three-and-a-half years later, begins at 3:00 p.m.
-Jack finds himself caught up in a military coup d’état in the fictional African nation of Sangala.
-Militants are being provided assistance from officials within the United States, where Senator Allison Taylor is being sworn into office as President.
+Jack finds himself caught up in a military coup d'état in the fictional African nation of Sangala.
+Militants are being provided assistance from officials within the United States, where Senator Allison Taylor is being sworn into office as president.
 Due to the 2007–08 Writers' Strike, season seven was delayed one year.
 To bridge the one-and-a-half-year gap between seasons, Redemption was produced.
 This television film aired on November 23, 2008.

 Season 7, set 65 days after the end of Redemption, begins at 8:00 a.m.
 CTU is disbanded, and Jack is assisted by the FBI and covert operatives when the firewall for America's federal computer infrastructure is breached by the same people responsible for a conflict in Sangala.
 Jack must uncover corruption within the now-President Taylor's administration, which has allowed the Sangalans to raid the White House and capture Taylor.
 She is later blackmailed by Starkwood, a fictional private military company led by its CEO, Jonas Hodges, in an attempt to release biological weapons on U.S. soil.

 Season 8, set 18 months later, begins at 4:00 p.m.
 Jack is brought in by the now-reinstated CTU to uncover a Russian plot to assassinate Middle Eastern leader Omar Hassan, the President of the fictional country of the Islamic Republic of Kamistan, during peace negotiations with President Taylor at the United Nations in New York City.
 Russia's contingency plan involves engineering a dirty bomb, which Islamic extremists threaten to detonate in Manhattan unless Hassan is handed over.
 Jack later seeks retribution for personal losses suffered, including the death of ex-FBI Special Agent Renee Walker, after former President Charles Logan convinces Taylor to cover up these crimes to protect the peace agreement.
 Jack finds himself at odds with both the Russian and U.S. governments.

 Live Another Day, set four years later, begins at 11:00 a.m. and finds a fugitive Jack in London trying to stop an assassination attempt on the now-President Heller and later a drone terrorist attack on London by terrorist Margot Al-Harazi while being hunted by but later working with the CIA.
 Later, Jack must prevent an old enemy, Cheng Zhi, and Russian diplomat Anatol Stolnavich, from sparking a war between the U.S. and China.

-Legacy, set three years later, begins at 12:00 p.m. and follows Eric Carter, an ex-United States Army Ranger Sergeant who, after leading a mission in Yemen to eliminate terrorist leader Sheik Ibrahim Bin-Khalid, is targeted by terrorists led by Bin-Khalid’s son, Jadalla Bin-Khalid, in retaliation for Bin-Khalid's death.
-Carter and CTU are also tasked with preventing the terrorists from committing a large-scale terrorist sleeper cell attack.